crails-framework/crails-deploy/README.md

 restrictive permissions on the `bin` and `share` directory of your application, to ensure that the deployed files can only be run and read by the web service, and can only be modified by the administrator of the machine.

-The package is expected to provide a service file, designed for `systemctl` or `rc` (the former for Linux targets, the latter for FreeBSD targets).
+The package is expected to provide a service file, designed for `systemctl` or `rc` (the former for Linux targets, the latter for FreeBSD targets): at the end of the deployment, crails-deploy will enable and restart your service.

 ## Installing